5 Best Vented Propane Heaters of 2024 – Reviews & Top Picks

 1. Martin 766013 Vent Propane Heater — Best Overall

 The Martin 776013 is a heavy-duty space heater that mounts directly onto your wall.
-It features a thermostat that allows you to adjust the temperature up to the exact degree.
+It features a thermostat that allows you to adjust the temperature to the exact degree.
 The body of the furnace is made from cast aluminum which should fortify it against basic wear and tear, and the installation is advertised as very simple.

 Granted, if you aren’t very tool savvy, you will probably need to hire a professional, but some may be able to save money on the cost of installation.
 Bear in mind that this is a fairly pricey heater, and it also seems to struggle somewhat in larger spaces.
 Despite this, we still think this is the best overall vented propane heater on the market this year.

 2. Heater Big MHU80NG Heater — Best Value

-Our runner-up product is also the best vented propane heater for the money on our list today.
-At roughly half the price of our top choice, it will be much more appealing to buyers on a budget.
+Our runner-up, the Heater Big MHU80NG, is also the best heater for the money on our list today.
+At roughly half the price of our top choice, it will appeal more to buyers on a budget.
 The unit is designed to work with propane but can also be converted to natural gas with the help of a conversion kit.

 The system advertises that it can heat a room up to 2,000 square feet, though, in reality, it will probably thrive in smaller spaces.
-Buyers should note that it is a wall-mounted unit that requires a fairly difficult installation.
-You can attempt to do it yourself, but most will need to hire out which adds to the cost.
+Buyers should note that it is a wall-mounted unit that requires a complicated installation.
+You can attempt to do it yourself, but most will need to hire out, which adds to the cost.

 Ultimately, it is not as sophisticated as our top choice, but it is good for buyers on a budget.